jyyulab/NetBID/docs/docs/driver_inference/driver_inference.md

 ----------
 ### *Why study driver's activity ?*

 - Drivers, such as transcription factors (TF) bind to the enhancer or promoter regions of the target genes and regulate their expression level.
 Once the TF has been synthesized, there are still many steps between mRNA translation of a TF and the actual transcriptional regulation of target genes.
-The activity is controlled by most of the following processes, nuclear localization (import into the cell nucleaus), activation through signal-sensing domain (e.g. ligand binding or post-translational modifications: methylation, ubiquitination and phosphorylation, which is essential for dimerization and promoter binding), access to the DNA-binding site (epigenetic features of the genome), and interaction with other cofactors or TFs (form a complex).
+The activity is controlled by most of the following processes, nuclear localization (import into the cell nucleus), activation through signal-sensing domain (e.g. ligand binding or post-translational modifications: methylation, ubiquitination and phosphorylation, which is essential for dimerization and promoter binding), access to the DNA-binding site (epigenetic features of the genome), and interaction with other cofactors or TFs (form a complex).
 Thus, sometimes the expression trend and the activity pattern of a driver may be contradicted.
 Due to these "hidden effects, the analysis of the activity of a driver maybe more fruitful than the analysis its expression level.

 ----------